milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Cloud Armor: Google Cloud Armor offers a policy framework and rules language for customizing access to internet-facing applications and deploying defenses against denial of service attacks as well as targeted application attacks.
 Components of Google Cloud Armor include: L3/L4 volumetric DDos Protection, preconfigured web-application firewall (WAF) rules, and custom rules language.

-Google Cloud Armor Managed Protection Plus: Google Cloud Armor Managed Protection Plus is a managed application protection service subscription that bundles Google Cloud Armor WAF and DDoS Protection with additional services and capabilities including DDoS response support, DDoS bill protection, and Google Cloud Armor Adaptive Protection, which is Google’s machine-learning based solution to protect internet-facing endpoints from network and application-based attacks.
+Google Cloud Armor Managed Protection Plus: Google Cloud Armor Managed Protection Plus is a managed application protection service subscription that bundles Google Cloud Armor WAF and DDoS Protection with additional services and capabilities including DDoS response support, DDoS bill protection, and Google Cloud Armor Adaptive Protection, which is Google's machine-learning based solution to protect internet-facing endpoints from network and application-based attacks.

-Media CDN: Media CDN is a content delivery network that leverages Google’s global edge cache nodes to deliver exceptional caching efficiency and end user experiences.
+Media CDN: Media CDN is a content delivery network that leverages Google's global edge cache nodes to deliver exceptional caching efficiency and end user experiences.

 Network Connectivity Center: Network Connectivity Center is a hub-and-spoke model for network connectivity management in Google Cloud that facilitates connecting a customer's resources to its cloud network.

-Network Intelligence Center: Network Intelligence Center is Google Cloud’s comprehensive network monitoring, verification, and optimization platform across the Google Cloud, multi-cloud, and on-prem environments.
+Network Intelligence Center: Network Intelligence Center is Google Cloud's comprehensive network monitoring, verification, and optimization platform across the Google Cloud, multi-cloud, and on-prem environments.

 Network Service Tiers: Network Service Tiers enable you to select different quality networks (tiers) for outbound traffic to the internet: the Standard Tier primarily utilizes third party transit providers while the Premium Tier leverages Google's private backbone and peering surface for outbound data transfer.

 Service Directory: Service Directory is a managed service that offers customers a single place to publish, discover and connect their services in a consistent way, regardless of their environment.
 Service Directory supports services in Google Cloud, multi-cloud, and on-prem environments and can scale up to thousands of services and endpoints for a single project.

 Spectrum Access System: Spectrum Access System enables you to access the Citizens Broadband Radio Service (CBRS) in the United States, the 3.5 GHz band that is available for shared commercial use.
 You can use Spectrum Access System to register your CBRS devices, manage your CBRS deployments, and access a non-production test environment (if offered).

+Telecom Network Automation: Telecom Network Automation is Google Cloud's implementation of open source Nephio that delivers simple, carrier grade, cloud-native automation to support the creation of intent driven networks.

 Traffic Director: Traffic Director is Google Cloud Platform's traffic management service for open service meshes.